 Psychology in Malta

-The first cohort who graduated in psychology from the University of Malta included Marilyn Clark and Mary Anne Lauri who still lecture in the same department.
-This degree started as a BA in Philosophy and Human Studies held at the Institute of Human Studies at tal-Virtu.
+The first cohort who graduated in psychology from the University of Malta included Prof. Marilyn Clark and Prof. Mary Anne Lauri, who still lecture in the same department.
+This degree started as a B.A. in Philosophy and Human Studies held at the Institute of Human Studies at tal-Virtu.
 These students fought hard to continue their studies at the University of Malta.
 The Department of Psychology was set up in 1988 with Fr.
 Darmanin as Head of Department.
 The first group who graduated with a B.A. in Psychology (Hons.) were less than 10.

-Both associations worked greatly in furthering the discipline of psychology and in bettering the conditions of work of psychologists.
-In 2016 the two associations merged under the new name Malta Chamber of Psychologists (MCP).
-The first president was Roberta Farrugia Debono.
+Both associations worked greatly in furthering the discipline of psychology and in bettering the conditions of work for psychologists.
+In 2016, the two associations merged under the new name Malta Chamber of Psychologists (MCP).
+The first president was Dr. Roberta Farrugia Debono.